Low-Key-Academy/curriculum/content/web_dev/01_front_end_fundamentals/css_assignment1.md

 1. Change the width of any images to `250px` using the `width` property
     - What happens if you also change the `height`?
 1. Add a background color to the entire list using the `background-color` property
+1. Now make all the list items orange
-1. Now add a different background color to each list item
+1. Change the background color of the whole page
+    - What selector should you use?
+Which selectors *can* you use?